pkp/pkp-docs/learning-ojs/en/subscriptions.md

 - **Notes**: If you have any relevant notes to add, record that information here \(optional\).

 ## Subscription Block
 When a user is being provided access to a site or its content via a subscription, the information of the subscriber providing access can be dispayed in the sidebar.
-The Subscriptio Block feature must be selected for display in Website Settings > Appearance > Sidebar Management.
+The Subscription Block feature must be selected for display in Website Settings > Appearance > Sidebar Management.